InferEM: Inferring the Speaker's Intention for Empathetic Dialogue Generation: Methodology

 where $E_{C'} \in \mathbb{R}^{q_{C'} \times f}$, $q_{C'}$ is the number of words in $C'$, $q_{C'}=m_1+\cdots+m_{n-1}$, and $f$ is the dimension of the word embedding; $E_{U_{n-1}} \in \mathbb{R}^{m_{n-1} \times f}$, $m_{n-1}$ is the number of words in $U_{n-1}$; $\mathbf{EcEnc}_1$ and $\mathbf{EcEnc}_2$ are Emotion context encoders with different emotion-related concepts and parameters.

 As the virtual last utterance $U_{n}^{p}$ is predicted after the $\left(n-1\right)$-th utterance $U_{n-1}$ is spoken, we argue that the generated process of $U_{n}^{p}$ should adequately capture the intention of $U_{n-1}$.
-To this end, we utilize MAIFNet to fuse $S_{C'}$ and $S_{U_{n-1}}$, which is shown in the upper part of Fig. \ref{fig:figure2}.
+To this end, we utilize MAIFNet to fuse $S_{C'}$ and $S_{U_{n-1}}$, which is shown in the upper part of Figure~\ref{fig:figure2}.
 The fusion process can be formulated as: $F_{C'}' = \mathbf{MAIFNet}(S_{C'}, S_{U_{n-1}})$.
-Concretely, $\mathbf{MAIFNet}$ mainly includes a multi-head attention layer, a feed-forward layer, two residual connections and two layer normalizations:
+Concretely, $\mathbf{MAIFNet}$ mainly includes a multi-head attention layer, a feed-forward layer, two residual connections and two normalization layers:

 where $F_{C'}\in \mathbf{R}^{q_{C'} \times f_2}$, $f_2$ is the feature dimension of $F_{C'}$; $\mathbf{Att}$, $\mathbf{FF}$ and $\mathbf{NM}$ denote the multi-head attention layer, feed-forward layer and layer normalization, respectively; we input $S_{C'}$ as $Q$ of $\mathbf{Att}$, and take $S_{U_{n-1}}$ as $K$ and $V$ of $\mathbf{Att}$; the purpose of multi-head attention is to query the intention of the $\left(n-1\right)$-th utterance $U_{n-1}$ according to the semantic information of the $n-1$ past utterances $C'$; $S_{C'}^{1}$ contains both the contextual semantic feature of $C'$ and the intention information of $U_{n-1}$.
 Referring to KEMP, the emotion signal representation $e_{C'}$ is calculated as follows: